-The Archdiocese of Chicago’s Joseph Cardinal Bernardin Archives & Records Center preserves the most important records of Catholic Chicago.
-Most of the material is twentieth-century, but in some collections the records are older.
-The holdings of the Archives & Records Center are vast and in some cases, unprocessed.
+The Archives and Records Center preserves the most important records of Catholic Chicago.
+Most of the material is 20th century, but there are older records in some collections.
+The holdings of the Archives and Records Center are vast and in some cases, unprocessed.
 Unprocessed collections are not open to research.

-Pre-1916 sacramental registers for all parishes (open and closed) are available to researchers on microfilm.
+Pre-1916 sacramental registers for all parishes (open and closed) are available on microfilm.
 However, the Archives only actively collects records from closed parishes and schools.
-When a parish or school closes, the Archives may receive parish bulletins, liturgy files, program booklets, photographs, yearbooks, handbooks, newsletters, minutes from parish- or school-run organizations, or other historically significant material, all of which are open to researchers.
-The Archives houses commemorative books for parishes (open and closed) celebrating milestones like anniversaries or building dedications.
-Parish Annual Reports from 1868-1982 are also available to researchers.
+When a parish or school closes, Archives may receive bulletins, yearbooks, photographs or other historically significant material, all of which is open to researchers.
+The Archives houses commemorative books for parishes celebrating milestones like anniversaries or building dedications.
+Parish annual reports from 1868 – 1982 are also available.

 The Archives and Records Center is the repository for the inactive records and archival collections of archdiocesan agencies, programs and organizations.
 Processed collections include organizational papers for the Poor Clares, Pueri Cantores, the St. Vincent de Paul Society and the Catholic Action Federation.
 Photography collections from the Office of The New World and the Catholic Youth Organization offer images documenting archdiocesan life from the early 20th century through the 1980s.